 - Accept supervision and evaluation of your volunteer work

 The Museum is open to the public seven days a week, and volunteers are utilized at all times.
 Therefore, a volunteer is expected to provide a regular commitment of time, with a minimum of 10 hours monthly.
-Volunteers who can work a minimum of one four-hour shift a week are especially desirable.
+Volunteers who can work a minimum of one four-hour shift per week are especially desirable.
 Based upon the Museum’s needs and your availability, you will be assigned a specific shift.